USING IRONXL

 wb.SaveAs("sample1.xlsx")

-To unhide specific rows, we should follow the aforementioned steps and modify the instructions by selecting the column through the method GetColumn, either by passing the column index as a parameter or by specifying the column.
-This will allow us to set the boolean value of "hidden" to false.
+To unhide specific rows, follow the aforementioned steps and modify the instructions by selecting the row through the method GetRow, either by passing the row index as a parameter or by specifying the row.
+Then set the boolean value of Hidden to false.

 Conclusion